-The homework assignments will take the form of problem sets, replications, simulations, or extensions of the analysis in class and the lab.
-The assignments will be handed out at the end of class and you are expected to hand in the solution at the beginning of the next meeting (unless noted otherwise).
-Late assignment will not be accepted, unless you provide a doctor's note that shows that you were unable to work for the whole week.
+The homework assignments will take the form of problem sets, replications, simulations, or extensions of the analyses in class and the lab.
+The assignments will be handed out after Lab 3 (Tuesday 18h45) and you are expected to hand in the solution online on ILIAS by the next Tuesday 10h00.
+Late submissions will not be accepted.

-Homework need to be handed in groups of 2-3 students.
-Please find one or two coauthors with whom you will work on the weekly homework and indicate the group members on your answer sheets.
-Group members will receive the same grade.
-Throughout the years, we learned that the only reasonable way to manage the work-load in the first semester is to work together.
+Homework assignments need to be handed in in groups of 2-3 students.
+Please find one or two co-authors with whom you will work on the weekly homework and indicate the group members on your answer sheets.
+All group members will receive the same grade.
+Throughout the years, we learned that the only reasonable way to manage the workload in the first semester is to work together.
 Group work saves you time, as not everyone has to type up his or her own answers.
-Although who is contributing how much to one's homework is completely up to you, you only learn if you try to answer the problem sheets by yourself.
-From our experience, not getting strongly involved in each of the weekly homework, lowers group work quality and increases the risk of failing both, the midterm and data analysis project.
+Although it is completely up to you how you share the work, you learn best if everyone tries to answer the problem sets individually first.
+From our experience, not getting strongly involved in each of the weekly homework assignments lowers group work quality and increases the risk of failing both, the mid-term exam and the data essay project.
 For this reason, indicate about how much percentage points each group member contributed towards the final product.

-Moreover, you are strongly encouraged to seek advice from the instructors during office hours or through the online forum.
+Moreover, you are strongly encouraged to seek advice from the instructors during office hours or through the ILIAS forum.
 Homework assignments are graded only as pass or fail.
 However, all homework assignments have to be passed!